tock/tock/doc/debugging/VSCode_Debugging.md

 ## Issues
 1. Sometimes gdb behaves unpredictably and stops at the wrong source line.
 For example sometimes we have noticed that debugger stops at `/kernel/src/support/arm.rs` instead of the `reset_handler` if that occurs just press `step over` and it should hopefully jump to correct location.
-2. Rust in ```release mode``` is optimizing things such as inlining and mangling which makes debugging harder and values may not be visible.
-To perform more reliable mark important functions with:
+2. Rust in `release mode` is optimizing things such as inlining and mangling which makes debugging harder and values may not be visible.
+To perform more reliable debugging mark the important functions with:
 ```
 #[no_mangle]
 #[inline(never)]